percona/percona-server/doc/source/tokudb/toku_backup.rst

 Throttling Backup Rate
 **********************

-You can throttle the backup rate using the :variable:`tokudb_backup_throttle` session-level variable.
+You can throttle the backup rate using the :ref:`tokudb_backup_throttle` session-level variable.
 This variable throttles the write rate in bytes per second of the backup to prevent TokuBackup from crowding out other jobs in the system.
 The default and max value is 18446744073709551615.

 .. code-block:: mysql